Headshed/cube-integration/CustomerDataAPI.md

 },
 ```

-Once updated, we will send a ```HTTP Response: 200 OK``` and return a copy of the updated custome record
+Once updated, we will send a ```HTTP Response: 200 OK``` and return a copy of the updated customer record

 ## Customer data API - Creating customer records.
 (NOT YET IMPLEMENTED)